isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2008-07-15-findings-of-public-consultations-on-marriage-and-parenthood.md

   <tr> <td>Co-Savings Component (CDA)</td> <td>N.A.</td> <td>Up to $6,000</td> <td>Up to $12,000</td> <td>Up to $12,000</td>  </tr>
   <tr><td>Total Government Contribution</td> <td>$3,000</td> <td>Up to $9,000</td> <td>Up to $18,000</td> <td>Up to $18,000</td>  </tr>
 </table>

+For couples who wish to use Medisave for their fifth or subsequent child; they should have at least a combined total of $15,000 in their Medisave accounts.

+The cash gift is disbursed over 2 years from the child's birth and the matching contributions are made into a special savings account called the Children Development Account (CDA).
+Parents may use the funds in their child’s CDA to pay for fees at Approved Institutions (AIs) for any of their children.
+Currently, these AIs include MCYS-licensed childcare centres, MOE-registered kindergartens and special education schools, NCSS-registered early intervention centres and healthcare institutions licensed under the Private Hospitals and Medical Clinics (PHMC) Act.
+CDA funds may also be used to purchase MediShield or Medisave-approved private integrated plans.

+_**Parenthood Tax Rebate and Working Mother’s Child Relief.**_ Parents of Singaporean children also benefit from enhanced income tax benefits.
+The Parenthood Tax Rebate – without age requirements or qualifying claim periods - will provide tax rebates of $10,000 to $20,000, depending on the birth order of the child ($10,000 for 2nd child; $20,000 for 3rd and 4th child).
+The Working Mother’s Child Relief - without qualifying educational criteria - will provide working mothers a tax relief of 5% to 25% of their earned income for each child, depending on the number of children they have (5%, 15%, 20% and 25% for 1st to 4th child respectively).
+These tax measures apply to parents of Singapore Citizen babies born on or after 1 January 2004 (for Year of Assessment 2005).

+**(iv) Enhancing Child Care Options**

+_**Longer Maternity Leave.**_ Working mothers of Singapore Citizen babies now have a total of 12 weeks paid Maternity Leave.
+The additional 4 weeks’ leave (after the first 8 weeks of en bloc leave) may be taken any time within 6 months from birth.
+Employers will continue to pay for 8 weeks of maternity leave taken for the first and second child, while the Government will pay for the additional 4 weeks for the first and second child, and the entire 12 weeks for the third and fourth child, subject to a cap of $10,000 per 4 weeks.
+The extension in maternity leave was legislated on 1 October 2004.
+For mothers of Singaporean babies born during the period 1 August 2004 to 30 September 2004, the Government has paid the extended maternity leave if it was given by their employers, subject to a cap of $10,000 per 4 weeks.

+_**Childcare Leave.**_ An employee covered under the Employment Act is entitled to 2 days of childcare leave per year if the child (including legally adopted children or stepchildren) is below seven years of age; and the employee has worked for the employer for at least three months.
+Childcare leave for each parent is capped at 2 days per year.

+_**Infant Care Subsidy.**_ Parents of Singapore Citizen infants, aged 2 to 18 months and attending licensed infant or child care centres, receive an infant care subsidy of up to $400 per month, from 1 August 2004.

+_**Foreign Domestic Worker Levy Concession.**_ Families employing foreign domestic workers enjoy a Foreign Domestic Worker Levy Concession of $95 if they have a Singapore Citizen child aged below 12 years staying in the same household.
+The concession is also available to families which have a Singaporean parent, parent-in-law, grandparent or grandparent-in-law aged 65 years and above staying in the same household, or if the employer or spouse is a Singaporean aged 65 years and above.
+This concession has taken effect from 1 August 2004.

+_**Grandparent Caregiver Tax Relief.**_ Working mothers whose child is being cared for by his or her grandparents get a Grandparent Caregiver tax relief of $3,000.
+This applies to working mothers of Singapore Citizen children aged 12 years and below as at 1 January 2004 (Year of Assessment 2005).

+**(v) Encouraging Better Work-Life Balance**

+_**WoW!
+(Work-life Works!)**_ Fund.
+Many Singaporeans have said that their decisions to have another child depend heavily on whether they can have a healthy balance between work and family life.
+To help create a workplace environment that helps Singaporeans harmonise family and work commitments, the Government has introduced a $10 million WoW!
+Fund.
+The first $10 million was fully committed by April 2007 and the Government has decided to top-up the Fund with another $10 million.
+This fund provides financial support to companies to develop and implement work practices that facilitate work-life harmony, such as flexible work arrangements for staff.